 On the whole, the Tesla Model 3 is the best electric vehicle money can buy.
 It goes the distance, integrates plenty of clever technology, offers ample amounts of space within the cabin and looks the part, too.
 While there are some elements the American automaker could improve on, it’s hard to criticise a vehicle that leads by example.
 As a result, it not only receives TotallyEV’s Best Buy award but is also the highest-scoring vehicle we’ve awarded to a vehicle.

 Of course, the Model 3 won’t be for everyone.
-It starts from £40,990 and the Long Range model we have on review costs £48,490.
+It starts from £41,990 and the Long Range model costs £48,490.
 For those of us who can’t afford the Model 3, there are some excellent saloon and hatchbacks to consider – here’s a pick of our favourites: the practical £29,970 Volkswagen ID.3 Life Pro; the spacious Renault Zoe at £27,495; the comfy Nissan Leaf at £25,995; and the bite-size Volkswagen e-up! at £21,410 with its near-identical sibling, the Seat Mii Electric, coming in at £20,300.

 Elsewhere, if you want something larger, there’s the affordable MG ZS EV at £26,095; the long-range Kia e-Niro ‘2 64’ at £32,445 and Hyundai Kona Electric at £32,550; and the all-electric estate, the MG5 EV that at £25,095.